Breadcrumb

 Departmental, Unit, Collegiate, Program, Accreditation Reviews/Reports and Responses

-Unit or program reviews and unit responses conducted as required by UI Operations Manual policy, to allow the university community to examine operations and programs and evaluate how well they function in relation to the university's mission as well as university guidelines, policies, and procedures.
+Unit or program reviews and unit responses conducted as required by UI Policy Manual (formerly Operations Manual), to allow the university community to examine operations and programs and evaluate how well they function in relation to the university's mission as well as university guidelines, policies, and procedures.

 Departmental, Unit, Collegiate, Program, Accreditation Self Studies